benjaminrose/DC2-SNEMO/README.md

 ## Setup

-Use the base DESC SN CORI environment:
+Use this script with the base DESC-SN Cori environment:
 ```shell
 source /global/cfs/cdirs/lsst/groups/SN/software/setup_sn_all.sh
 ```